Chicken Lettuce Wraps

 You can easily customize these wraps to suit your dietary preferences or save yourself a trip to the store!
 Here are some suggestions:

-• Swap the sauce.
-Homemade katsu, bulgogi, or tempura sauce gives it a unique Asian twist.
+Swap the sauce: Homemade katsu, bulgogi, or tempura sauce gives it a different Asian twist.

-• Make it more filling.
-Toss some white rice or rice noodles to the filling to give them more staying power.
+Make it more filling: Toss some white rice or rice noodles into the filling to give them more staying power.

 Storage instructions